jamiecoleman92/microservices-made-easy/README.md

-# microservices-made-easy
-Microservices made easy with MicroProfile and Open Liberty
+# Microservices made easy with MicroProfile and Open Liberty